xubingyue/snackis/snabel.md

 3::I64
 ```

 ### Bindings
-Snabel supports introducing named bindings using the ```let```-keyword.
-Bindings are lexically scoped, and the value for a specific name is not allowed to change once bound. ```;``` may be used to separate bindings from surrounding code without adding line-breaks.
+Snabel supports named bindings using the ```let```-keyword.
+Bound identifiers are lexically scoped, and never change their value once bound in a specific scope.
+Semicolons may be used to separate bindings from surrounding code within a line.

 ```
 > let fn {7 +}; 35 fn call